-6.3.4.1.
-The scope, quantity and quality of the contractual obligations shall be the fundamental conditions of the contract and will consist, among others, of:

-- a.
-The identification and proper definition of the key elements of the contract such as the parties, the nature and quantity of the works, goods or services concerned, the specifications used, etc.; - b.
+- 6.3.4.1.
+The scope, quantity and quality of the contractual obligations shall be the fundamental conditions of the contract and will consist, among others, of: - The identification and proper definition of the key elements of the contract such as the parties, the nature and quantity of the works, goods or services concerned, the specifications used, etc.; - b.
 The Specifications shall provide for any or all of the following: - Fair and open competition so as not to restrict competition or favour a particular bidder; - ii.
 Name or description of Goods or Services required; - iii.
-All essential features or components desired in accordance to the Specifications for Buildings & Roads Works issued by the Ministry of Works and Human Settlement in case of works or as specified by the procuring agency; - iv.
-Performance and standards requirements with which goods, equipments or materials shall comply; - v.
-Where possible requirement of goods, equipments or materials which are environment friendly; - Note: during the bidding procedure, any reference to brand names, catalogue numbers or any other method of specification which results in the identification of a single supplier shall be avoided UNLESS the goods cannot be described sufficiently objectively without recourse to such a specification.
-If such a specification is used, the reference shall be followed by the words "or equivalent or higher" and the specifications shall permit offers of alternative goods which offer equivalent guarantees of performance, safety and reliability; - c.
+All essential features or components desired in accordance to the Specifications for Buildings & Roads Works issued by the Ministry of Works and Human Settlement in case of works or as specified by the procuring agency;

+- iv.
+Performance and standards requirements with which goods, equipment or materials shall comply; - v.
+Where possible requirement of goods, equipment or materials which are environment friendly;

+Note: during the bidding procedure, any reference to brand names, catalogue numbers, or any other method of specification which results in the identification of a single supplier shall be avoided UNLESS the goods cannot be described sufficiently objectively without recourse to such a specification.
+If such a specification is used, the reference shall be followed by the words "or equivalent or higher" and the specifications shall permit offers of alternative goods which offer equivalent guarantees of performance, safety, and reliability;

+- c.
 The Standards with which goods, equipment or materials shall comply, or any performance standard wherever possible.
 To the extent possible the procuring agency shall specify nationally accepted standards with which the goods, equipment, materials or workmanship shall comply.
 Where such national standards do not exist or are inappropriate, international standards may be specified.
 These shall be defined, both in the bidding and contract stages, by reference to internationally or nationally accepted standards.
 In all cases, the procuring agency should mention that any standards which ensure equivalent or superior quality or performance to the standards mentioned would be acceptable.
-The Procuring Agency should also ensure that the goods, equipments or materials delivered are as per the standards and specifications specified in the Bidding Document; - d.
-The responsibilities of the parties, which shall include liability of
+The Procuring Agency should also ensure that the goods, equipment or materials delivered are as per the standards and specifications specified in the Bidding Document; - d.
+The responsibilities of the parties, which shall include liability of the parties in respect of all applicable laws; - e.
+Provisions relating to a guarantee of the quality of workmanship and materials for a stipulated period beyond the completion of the contract and a requirement for the contractor or supplier to make good at his own expense, any defects that may arise during the warranty period.
+The warranty period for procurement of goods (Above Nu.
+0.500 million) shall not be less than 12 months and the defects liability period for all new civil construction works shall not be less than the period prescribed in Section 5.1.11 of this rule from the date of taking over the completed works or any section of it.